vsoch/hospital-chargemaster-analysis/README.md

 with the terms "brain" or "heart" to be more expensive than general medications like Advil (ibuprofen).

-The approach we will take is to try word2vec.
+The approach we will take is to try a simple linear regression.
+I don't want to do the ultimate analysis, but rather to show you that the data is interesting.

- 1. We first will read in our input data into one data frame.
-The idea is that we will train by way of random selection from this data so that the training to be biased to any particular hospital.
+ 1. We first start with data from one hospital.
+This is to keep the data frame size reasonable to share on GitHub, and also speedy to run on my tiny local machine.
- 2. We will then do stemming, stop word removal, removal of non-alphanumeric characters, and make all terms lowercase.
+ 2. We will then do stop word removal and make all terms lowercase.
- 3. Each of the entries will have a unique identifier.
- 4. Then we will create a sparse data frame of words (columns) by the unique identifiers (rows).
+ 3. Then we will create a sparse data frame of words (columns) by the unique identifiers (rows).
 We can use [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer) to create this data frame.
- 5. The first model we will train is linear regression (possibly with lasso to get more zero entries).
-This will give us a baseline model.
+ 4. The first model we will train is linear regression (possibly with lasso to get more zero entries).

-Then try: when we get a lot of zeros (throw out) and try polynomial to have different weights for different inputs.
+Given over one hundred hospitals, there are definitely more interesting models to build and things to try!
+And you need validation.
+I leave this up to you, dear data scientist.

 ### 1. Data Preparation

-We will first clone the data:
+The data required for the dummy demo is provided in the repository, and here is how I produced them:

 ```bash
 git clone https://www.github.com/vsoch/hospital-chargemasters